alex-steinberg/ion-input-v3-issue/README.md

-# Ionic v3 ion-input bug on Android 9 on API 28
+# Ionic v3 ion-input bug on Android 9 and API 28

 For the history of this bug, see these Ionic v3 issues: